ONSdigital/sdg-indicators/_pages/userpersonas.md

 * [Involved analyst](#involved-analyst)

 ## Our research

-We want to provide a website that has purpose and is easy to use by everybody.
-To achieve this, we continue to understand more about who uses this site and what they need from it.

 Research undertaken includes:
 *	user research to find out who uses the website and what for